Common Issues When Valuing a Small Business for Divorce

 Defining the Standard of Value

 The first step in any valuation engagement is to determine the standard of value.
-While Fair Market Value is often utilized for valuation purposes, in a divorce situation, a transaction is not necessarily taking place and as such, utilizing Fair Value, or Fair Market Value without discounts, is more often employed.
+While Fair Market Value is often utilized for valuation purposes, in a divorce situation, a transaction is not necessarily taking place, and as such, utilizing Fair Value, or Fair Market Value without discounts, is more often employed.
 This consideration is often a matter of state law or precedent.

 Determining Applicable Valuation Methodologies

 The Income Approach may also be a point of contention as the Discounted Earnings Method provides a value of a Company based on its future earnings stream.
 A divorce situation is concerned with a present value up to the date of the marriage dissolution, and not the anticipated future economic benefit a company may or may not present.
-As such, Capitalization of Earnings, which capitalizes the current earnings stream based upon a developed discount rate, is more commonly suggested.
+Capitalization of Earnings, which capitalizes the current earnings stream based upon a developed discount rate, is more commonly suggested.

 Adjusting Shareholder Compensation